lew1101/EconExplainer/source/docs/microeconomics/index.rst

 Intro to Microeconomics
 =======================

-Microeconomics is the study of decisions made individuals and businesses, and how their behavior affects the prices at which a certain good is traded.
+Microeconomics is the study of the tendencies and behavior of individuals and businesses, and how their decisions affect the prices at which a certain good is traded.

 .. toctree::
     :maxdepth: 1